 An Online Thesaurus of Teaching Material is available for teachers using the book.
 Please contact me for details.
 It includes discussion of the book’s pedagogy, suggested schedules for regular track and intensive courses, detailed lesson plans, and supplementary exercises.

-For those curious about morphophonemics and using a linguistics approach to teach ancient languages, here is a short bibliography on the topic:
+For those curious about morphophonemics and using a linguistics approach to teach ancient languages, here is a short working bibliography:

 - Knudsvig, G. & D. P. Ross.
 1998.
 “The Linguistic Perspective.”
 In R. LaFleur (ed.)
 Latin for the 21st Century: From Concept to Classroom.
 Glenview, Illinois: Scott-Foresman: 25-35.